Washington, D. C.

 Q. Even British ships?

-Yeah.
+Yes.
 Carrying cargo.
 Whatever the Russians wanted to ship to the North Vietnamese.
 It was the craziest war I ever heard of.
 I've been in three of them and this one takes the cake.

 The Stars and Stripes had a big headline.
-I had made a speech about something on the order of what I just told you about the fact that we hadn't been able to really work over the railroad like we should because of these buffer zones and sanctuaries and so on, and the fact that we hadn't mined Haiphong Harbor both combined to give the North Vietnamese means for operating without access to the railroads.
+I had made a speech about something on the order of what I just told you about the fact that we hadn't been able to really work over the railroad lines like we should because of these buffer zones and sanctuaries and so on, and the fact that we hadn't mined Haiphong Harbor both combined to give the North Vietnamese means for operating without access to the railroads.
 The railroads weren't vital to their continued operations.
 I thought it was a pretty good speech.
 So the Stars and Stripes come out with a big headline and says, "Air Power has Failed".
-Well I was on the way out to Seoul Korea with Clements, who was Deputy Secretary of Defense at the time, and I got all these telephone calls, from the pilots down there.
+Well I was on the way out to Seoul South Korea with Bill Clements, who was Deputy Secretary of Defense at the time, and I got all these telephone calls, from the pilots down there.
 Really they were bitter and said that I had criticized them.
 I said I hadn't criticized them.
 So I walked into the hotel in Seoul and there was a copy of the Stars and Stripes with that headline, and it was very critical of the Air Force.
 So I got so mad that I picked up the telephone and called the editor at their headquarters in Tokyo, his three top people, and I said, I want you over here in Seoul in four hours.
 And so they all came over and I said, "Look the only reason that Stars and Stripes is financed by government funds, the only purpose of having the Stars and Stripes, is to bolster the morale of the men in combat.
 And this headline and story you've got, in the first place, that isn't what I said, and your headline has caused grief and unhappiness throughout the Air commands.
 That's a very stupid thing for you to do."
 So I said, "I tell you what you can do.
 You are going to write another article right now.
 Sit down, and I'm going to write the headline."
 Which I did.
 I said, "Stars and Stripes blew it".
 As soon as I got back to Washington they jumped on me.
 I had a Congressman call me over for interfering with freedom of the press.
 So I told him, "God damn it, if that's the way you want it, we won't have Stars and Stripes.
 We'll just shut it off.
 We're not going to pay money.
 It's only for morale purposes.
 We're not in the news business."
 And to have the people over there come up with something like that.
 They fancied themselves as being part of the media and they got caught up in the trend.
 But I straightened those little bastards out.